gio-rocha/Maps_with_QGIS/README.md

 # Outputs
 - Hypsometric Map of Brazil
 - Hypsometric Map of Southeastern Region
-- Land Use and Cover Map of Amazonas
+- Map for Land Use, Land Cover and Burned Area in the brazilian state of Amazonas